pirxthepilot/wtfis/README.md

 * [Whois](https://www.ip2location.io/ip2whois-documentation)
     * Various whois data about the domain itself

-As above, IP2Whois is recommended over Virustotal, if a Passivetotal account cannot be obtained.
+As above, IP2Whois is recommended over Virustotal if a Passivetotal account cannot be obtained.

 ### IPWhois